-- seeking interest income and the potential for some long-term capital growth: - able to accept some variability of returns and are investing for the medium to long term; - · comfortable with the level of risk noted above.
+- seeking to provide income and long-term capital appreciation by investing in equity securities globally that pay a dividend or distribution; - able to accept some variability of returns and are investing for the long term.

 A word about tax

 In general, you'll have to pay income tax on any money you make on an ETF.
 How much you pay depends on the tax laws where you live and whether or not you hold the ETF in a registered plan, such as a Registered Retirement Savings Plan or a Tax-Free Savings Account.